Building Community Organizations

 The Colored YMCA

 The Colored YMCA was founded at Union Baptist Church in 1885.
-Members met in peopleís houses until 1900 when the YMCA moved to a building on West Biddle Street.
-IN 1906, they moved to Druid Hill Avenue and in 1911 received a matching grant of $25,000 from John Rosenwold, one of the founderís Sears Roebuck, to build a new facility.
+Members met in people’s houses until 1900 when the YMCA moved to a building on West Biddle Street.
+IN 1906, they moved to Druid Hill Avenue and in 1911 received a matching grant of $25,000 from John Rosenwold, one of the founder’s Sears Roebuck, to build a new facility.
 Within a year, the African American community raised over $75,000 to match the Rosenwold grant and around 1916 construction began.

 The Elks Lodge

 Founded in 1900, the Monumental Elks Lodge No. 3 provided a brotherhood and a platform for black employment.
-Lodges provided the only opportunity many African Americans had to “run for office,” manage organizations and have their organizational ties.
-Elks joined forces with local churches to provide shelter, material support, money, and leadership to the Civil Rights Movement
+Lodges provided the only opportunity many African Americans had to “run for office,”

-Baltimoreís Prince Hall Lodge traces its origins to New England in 1784, where Prince Hall, the brother of black Masonry in the United States is credited with making it possible for African Americans to become Masons.
+Baltimore’s Prince Hall Lodge traces its origins to New England in 1784, where Prince Hall, the brother of black Masonry in the United States is credited with making it possible for African Americans to become Masons.
 In 1924, the Prince Hall Grand Lodge moved into its Eutaw Street location, a former synagogue.
 Their charitable donations and educational scholarships are legendary in the Baltimore community.

 The Arch Social Club

 Formerly located in downtown Baltimore, the Arch Social Club moved to its present location on Pennsylvania Avenue in 1972.
 It is one of the oldest African American social clubs in the United States.
-During the early 1900s African Americansí social activities were restricted and access to insurance was difficult.
+During the early 1900s African Americans’ social activities were restricted and access to insurance was difficult.
 To counter these racial practices, the club was incorporated in 1912 “for the social, moral and brotherhood spirit of its members and in order that charity may be practiced in a Christian spirit.”

 Orchard Street Church (Baltimore Urban League)

 Orchard Street Church was founded in 1925 by Trueman La Pratt, a former slave of Maryland Governor John Eager Howard.
-The church provided housing, jobs, medical care and spiritual guidance to African Americans and others with a burden.
-This church is now home to the Baltimore Urban League (founded in 1921) and
+The church

 Reverse Side of the Marker

 Take a walk through history in storied Old West Baltimore.
-Youíll relive the glory days of Pennsylvania Avenue and its surrounding neighborhoods.
+You’ll relive the glory days of Pennsylvania Avenue and its surrounding neighborhoods.
 Follow the lives of inspiring people.
-Tour churches that served as places of empowerment and beacons of enlightenment, and gain new perspective on this African American communityís role in the struggle for civil rights.
+Tour churches that served as places of empowerment and beacons of enlightenment, and gain new perspective on this African American community’s role in the struggle for civil rights.
 Explore at your own pace following these story signs to learn about Baltimore African Americans who helped build a city and changed the face of American music, art, literature and politics.